 The Program also is mapping eelgrass beds along the coast.
 These important wetland resources serve as nursery areas for finfish and shellfish, filter pollutants, and buffer the shoreline from waves.
 Since these habitats are negatively affected by pollution, they are good indicators of water quality along the coast.
 This valuable resource information is being shared with communities and other state agencies.

 Permanent restriction orders have been placed on selected wetlands in over 50 communities under the Inland and Coastal Wetlands Restriction Acts (MGL Chapter 131, Section 40A, and MGL Chapter 130, Section 105).
 The restriction orders provide added protection for selected wetlands by prohibiting certain activities in advance of any work being proposed.
 The regulations for these laws are 310 CMR 13.00 (inland) and 310 CMR 12.00 (coastal).
-See the list here: Communities with Previously-Registered Wetlands .
+The list is provided as a link below.

 The restriction orders have been recorded at the Registries of Deeds in the counties where the properties are located to inform future landowners of the restriction.
 Affected municipalities should have copies of the community's restricted wetlands plans and restriction orders.

 Restriction orders are implemented through the Wetlands Protection Act permitting process.
 A landowner proposing work in a restricted wetland must file a Notice of Intent and check the appropriate box on the form.
 Upon receipt of the NOI, the conservation commission and MassDEP regional office should check their copies of the restricted wetlands plans and restriction orders to determine if work is proposed in a restricted wetland and if the work is allowed under the restriction order.
 Orders of Conditions must not allow work that is prohibited by a restriction order.